stephenpardy/PyNtegrator/README.md

 Orbital integration and likelihood testing for MCMC parameter searches of tidal fields.

-Python code acts as a wrapper for integration in C and for emcee package which searches parameter space.
+Python code acts as a wrapper for integration in C and for the emcee package which searches parameter space.

 Naive setup and running: